National Treasure (Japan): Miscellaneous structures

-There are six "miscellaneous structures" (その他, sono hoka) that do not fall into any of the other categories.
-They are the North Noh stage in Kyoto's Nishi Hongan-ji, the auditorium of the former Shizutani School in Bizen, the Roman Catholic Ōura Church in Nagasaki, the Tamaudun royal mausoleum of the Ryukyu Kingdom in Shuri, Okinawa, the Tsūjun Bridge and the facilities of the Lake Biwa Canal.
+There are five "miscellaneous structures" (その他, sono hoka) that do not fall into any of the other categories.
+They are the North Noh stage in Kyoto's Nishi Hongan-ji, the auditorium of the former Shizutani School in Bizen, the Roman Catholic Ōura Church in Nagasaki, the Tamaudun royal mausoleum of the Ryukyu Kingdom in Shuri, Okinawa, and the Tsūjun Bridge.

 The North Noh stage, dating to 1581, is the oldest extant structure of its kind, consisting of a stage, a side stage for the chorus (脇座, wakiza), a place for musicians (後座, atoza), and a passageway to enter or exit the stage (橋掛, hashigakari).

 Built during the mid-Edo period in 1701, the Auditorium of the Shizutani school, an educational institute for commoners, is a single-story building.
 It has a hip-and-gable (irimoya) tile roof composed of flat, broad, concave tiles and semi-cylindrical convex tiles that cover the seams.
 The 19.4 × 15.6 m structure is built of high-quality woods such as zelkova, cedar, and camphor.

 Ōura Church was established in 1864 by the French priest Bernard Petitjean of Fier to commemorate the 26 Christian martyrs executed by crucifixion on February 5, 1597, at Nagasaki.
-The façade of the church faces Nishizaka hill, the place of their execution.
+The façade of the church faces Nishizaka Hill, the place of their execution.
 It is a Gothic structure and the oldest extant wooden church in Japan.

 Built in 1501 by King Shō Shin, the Tamaudun consists of two stone-walled enclosures and three tomb compartments that, in compliance with tradition, temporarily held the remains of Ryūkyūan royalty.

 Tsūjun Bridge is an 84 m long arch bridge and aqueduct built in 1854, used for irrigation and representing the highest level of technology at the time.

-The designated facilities of the Lake Biwa Canal include the 1st, 2nd, and 3rd tunnel, the Keage incline used to transport boats up by 36 m, and the Suirokaku Aqueduct at Nanzen-ji, which was used to supply water to Kyoto's gardens.
-Built in the mid-Meiji period the facilities are located in Kyoto and Shiga prefecture.